lsst-sitcom/sitcomtn-148/sections/biasStability.rst

 Bias stability
 ############################################
-Bias instabilities are of 2 kinds :
+Bias instabilities (typically above the 1-ADU level) are observed over a significant number of sensors for both ITL and e2v CCDs.
+The main issues are referred as :

 #.
-ITL bias jumps
+The ITL bias jumps : large variation of the column-wise structure from exposure to exposure.
-#. e2v 2D shapes.

-Both observed in Run 6 and deeply studied.
-Issue 1 considered as hardware-level issue, tried to mitigate issue 2 by acquisition optimization in Run 7.

-For the baseline configuration (see conclusion), three stability runs were recorded :

 #.
-Run E2136 : 15-s darks with long delays
+The e2v yellow corners : residual 2D shape of the bias even after 2D-overscan correction.
+These residuals depend on the acquisition sequence and of the exposure time.

+Both issues were observed and deeply studied in Run 6 EO data and deeply studied.
+The ITL issue is thought to be an hardware-level issue (phase shifts between Readout Electronics Boards).
+We tried to mitigate the e2v issue by optimizing the acquisition configuration in Run 7.

+For the baseline acquisition configuration (see conclusion), three relevant stability runs were recorded :

 #.
-Run E2236 : 50 15-s darks, 50 biases
+Run E2136 : 15-s darks with some very long delays throughout the run
 #.
+Run E2236 : 50 15-s darks, 50 biases recorded with 30-s delays between exposures
-Run E2330 : 15-s and 30-s darks with delays
+#.
+Run E2330 : 15-s and 30-s darks with variables delays between exposures

-eo_pipe bias stability task : bias +  serial overscan correction, mean of the image

-Plots
+To process these runs, the eo_pipe bias stability task is used : for the ISR part, a serial ('mean_per_row') overscan correction and a bias subtraction (computed from the corresponding B-protocol run) are applied.
+The final data product is the mean of the per-amplifier science image over the full set of exposures of the run.
+Two typical examples are shown in the figures below.

 .. list-table::